5 Myths About a NOLS Gap Year

 NOLS offers students the best of both worlds through its gap year expeditions, providing unique travel destinations with a structured leadership curriculum.
 Learning hands on, in the outdoors, teaches skills that prepare students for college and beyond.

 However, NOLS is not a traditional gap year experience, and students often have a few misconceptions about what a NOLS gap year looks like.
-Today we’re here to bust the top five myths about our semester- and year-long offerings!
+Today we’re here to bust the top five myths about our Gap Year Programs!

 1. I’m not “outdoorsy” enough to take a NOLS course.